-In the event a team's uniforms do not comply, the officials in Ohio are instructed to:
+In the event a team's uniforms do not comply, officials in Ohio are instructed to:

 - 1. PLAY THE GAME.
 PLAY THE GAME.
+PLAY THE GAME.
 Games should never be 'cancelled' because the officials deem the uniforms unacceptable or noncompliant.
 PLAY THE GAME. - 2.
-Submit a report to the OHSAA via their normal reporting system.
-The OHSAA will follow-up with the report and inquire as to the school's uniform rotation, etc.
+Submit a report to the OHSAA via the normal reporting system.
+The OHSAA will follow-up with the report and inquire as to the school's uniform rotation, etc. - 3.
+Officials should understand that the solid white jersey and socks apply only at the varsity level.